Welcome to the Summer 2014 Quarter at Drexel!

 Code of Conduct and Academic Honesty Policy

-We encourage you to review and abide by the University policy on Academic Integrity.
-The Academic Integrity policy is written in support of the University's strong commitment to high academic standards and integrity and has been endorsed by the Undergraduate Student Government Association (USGA).
+We encourage students to review and abide by the University policy on Academic Integrity.
+The Academic Integrity policy is written in support of the University's strong commitment to high academic standards and integrity, and has been endorsed by the Undergraduate Student Government Association (USGA).
 The Academic Affairs Committee of the USGA has authored a Statement of Honor, which furthers these ideals; the Statement of Honor was approved by the USGA on August 4, 2006.

 As members of the Drexel University undergraduate student body, we seek to uphold a learning environment that embraces preeminent standards of education, integrity, and community.
 We strive to conduct ourselves in a manner that is beyond reproach, adhering to the University's Code of Conduct and Academic Honesty policies.
 Devoted to the principles of mutual respect, equality, and honor, we assume an obligation to serve one another.